Learn Chinese, Math, English ELA online with WuKong Education!

 The character “米” is the basic character indicating rice.
 The “米” character consists of a grass radical and four dots.
 In literary Chinese, “米” specifically refers to rice or millet.

-The character “饭” refers to cooked rice, formed by combining the characters for “food” (食) and “field” (反). “食” signifies food, while “反” signifies farmland, implying that farmers obtain rice through processes like transplanting, plowing, harvesting, threshing.
+The character “饭” refers to cooked rice, formed by combining the characters for “food” (食) and “field” (反). “食” signifies food, while “反” signifies farmland, implying that farmers obtain rice through processes like transplanting, plowing, harvesting, and threshing.

 So the two characters “米饭” indicate the grains grown in fields that become the staple food people eat after being processed.